adfinis/scrubbed/README.md

-# Alertmanager Webhook Content Scrubbing
+# Alertmanager Webhook Content Scrubber

 This repository creates and publishes Docker image for deployment of Alertmanager filtering proxy.